DiamondLightSource/httomolibgpu/docs/source/reference/methods_list/denoising/total_variation_PD.rst

 Use it when the noise in the reconstructed image/volume needs to be removed.
 The TV-denoising should work better than :ref:`method_median_filter` and introduce less undesirable smoothing and features distortion/disappearance.
 Also the contrast improvement is expected.

 .. note:: Applying denoising after the reconstruction is different to employ that kind of smoothing as a regularisation within an iterative method.
 Use the latter when the projection data is undersampled and of poor quality (many artefacts, distortions, etc.).
-In that case, just denoising, might be not very effective.
+In that case, just denoising, might be not very effective and iterative methods like :ref:`method_FISTA3d_tomobar` should be used.

 **What are the adjustable parameters:**